An array of brightly-colored eye-healthy vegetables, such as citrus and carrots, laying on a wooden counter.

 Alpha-Lipoic Acid

-Alpha-lipoic acid is an antioxidant found in dark pigmented fruits like grapes and blueberries.
+Alpha-lipoic acid is an antioxidant found in darkly pigmented fruits like grapes and blueberries.
 You can also find it in chocolate, red meat, and wine.
 ALA helps your body deactivate potentially damaging cells.
-Think of ALA as a bomb-disarming squad.
-ALA helps you fight against the cellular stress caused by aging which contributes to cataracts, macular degeneration and other age-related vision problems.
-So, get out your corkscrew, buy a chocolate bar, and celebrate the positive effects alpha-lipoic acid has on your eye health!
+These cells are caused by aging, and the stress they cause your healthy cells contributes to cataracts, macular degeneration, and other age-related vision problems.

 Bilberry

-Bilberry is a flavonoid that can help you see better at night.
+Bilberry is a small berry full of bioflavonoids that can help you see better at night.
 It is closely related to the cranberry.
-The pigments that make it purple are what can actually help your eyes.
-It’s said that in WW2, British pilots took bilberry at night to help improve their night vision.
+Similar to alpha-lipoic acid, these rich pigments actually help your eyes.
+In fact, it’s said that during WW2, British pilots ate bilberries at night to improve their vision.

 Copper Gluconate

-Copper is a trace element that our bodies need to produce collagen and can help stop gradual vision loss due to poor oxygen circulation.
+Copper is a trace element that our bodies need to produce collagen.
+It also helps stop gradual vision loss due to poor oxygen circulation.
 Foods that are rich in copper include liver, nuts, grains, beans, and seafood.
-Sounds like you’re having liver for dinner, eh?
+This is an element that our bodies cannot produce on their own, so make sure you include some in your diet once in a while.

 Eyebright

-The name of this nutrient sure sounds promising, and it delivers!
+Much as its name sounds, eyebright is another important nutrient for your vision.
 Eyebright helps cure irritated eyes as it is rich in inflammation-reducing tannins.
-This herb is rich in vitamins A and C and has long been regarded as an effective medicine for many eye conditions.
+This herb is also rich in vitamins A and C and has long been regarded as an effective medicinal treatment for many eye conditions.

 Ginkgo Biloba